by Charley Martinez, Farm Management Specialist

 Wheat

-Wheat net weekly sales reported by exporters were net sales of 21.5 million bushels for the 2025/26 marketing year.
-Exports for the same period were up 116% compared to last week at 21.3 million bushels.
-Wheat export sales were 32% of the USDA estimated total annual exports for the 2025/26 marketing year (June 1 to May 31), compared to the previous 5-year average of 31%.
-Nationally, the Crop Progress report estimated winter wheat condition at 48% good-to-excellent and 20% poor-to-very poor; winter wheat harvested at 37% compared to 19% last week, 52% last year, and a 5-year average of 42%; spring wheat condition at 53% good-to-excellent and 14% poor-to-very poor; spring wheat emerged at 96% compared to 93% last week, 100% last year, and a 5-year average of 100%; and spring wheat headed at 38% compared to 17% last week, 35% last year, and a 5-year average of 37%.
-Wheat cash prices at elevators and barge points ranged from $4.78 to $5.31.
+Wheat net weekly sales reported by exporters were net sales of 21.3 million bushels for the 2025/26 marketing year.
+This makes weekly sales up 12% from the previous week, and down 10% from the prior 4-week average.
+Exports for the same period were up 176% (yes you read that correct) from the previous week at 36.95 million bushels (up from 13.2 million bushels last week).
+Nationally, the Crop Progress report estimated winter wheat harvested at 98% compared to 94% last week, 99% last year, and a 5-year average of 98%; spring wheat condition at 49% good-to-excellent (down 1% compared to last week) and 18% poor-to-very poor (unchanged compared to last week); spring wheat harvested at 53% compared to 36% last week, 48% last year, and a 5-year average of 54%.
+Wheat cash prices at elevators and barge points ranged from $4.42 to $4.74, which are increases from last week’s range of $4.38 to $4.62.

 Additional Information